 It is not known whether protriptyline passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give this medicine to a child without medical advice.
-Protriptyline is not approved for use in children.
+Vivactil is not approved for use in children.

 It may take a few weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve.

 Store at room temperature away from moisture and heat.